The Boylston School Break Program for Children 2019-2020

-Over the course of the 2018-2019 school year, the Boylston Chess Foundation will hold its series of clinics during the December, February, and April school recesses, as well as two summer sessions in June and August.
+Over the course of the 2019-2020 school year, the Boylston Chess Foundation will hold its series of clinics during the December, February, and April school recesses, as well as two summer sessions in June/July and August.

 This program invites young chess players who already have a complete understanding of the rules of chess to come and develop their abilities.
 With a combination of lecture, question/answer and guided cooperative learning, the instructor will cover essential elements of the game: